 If your students listen correctly, they will have drawn a house (or something like it), and you will be able to tell with one glance whether they understood your directions.

-Of course, you can make Listen and Draw as complicated as you like depending on the skill level of your students.
-This activity is particularly useful for reviewing vocabulary of colors, shapes and prepositions of location.
+Of course, you can make Listen and Draw as complicated as you like, depending on the skill level of your students.
+This activity is particularly useful for reviewing vocabulary of colors, shapes and teaching English prepositions of location.

 3. Running for the Mouth

-On your go, one student from each group runs to their recording and listens to part of it.
-The student must remember what they heard then run back to their group and dictate it to them.
+- On your go, one student from each group runs to their recording and listens to part of it.
+The student must remember what they heard, and then run back to their group and dictate it to them.
 Another group member writes it down and then runs to the recording to memorize the next bit, later running back and dictating it to the group.

 4. Map It